 Vaca Key, however, made itself known as a creeper with a hell of a punch.
 For the first 15 minutes, the mood-enhancing effects of limonene were most noticeable.
 But at the 15-20 minute mark, the hammer dropped, and I found myself in a complete daze.
 I had been watching TV, but I quickly found myself in one of those endless gazes where you lose focus and complete immerse yourself in the mind.
 My wife pointed out my condition to me, and only then did I realize it was the effects of this highly sedating strain that had put me into that state.
 It’s been consistently sedating ever since, and with the exception of medicating with a bowl before and while writing this review, I now reserve it strictly for the late night.

 I’m not sure why it didn’t click with me sooner than this was the phenotype heavily expressing the effects of its Bubba Kush parent, which is one of the most sedating strains I’ve ever found.
 I guess Vaca Key is like the “Bubba Kush pheno” of the Florida Keys line.
 Use it with caution, folks.
 You might be locked down to your couch, chair, bed, or whatever surface you’re on after medicating with it.

 Possibly good for treating:

 - Moderate nausea/gastrointestinal issues

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Vaca Key as an “outstanding” indica strain from GrowHealthy.
+Overall, I would best describe Vaca Key as a “very good” indica strain from GrowHealthy.

 Again, I’m really glad to see GrowHealthy leading the charge on labeling different phenotypes.
 It’s something that the entire industry needs to adopt as a standard practice, and I look forward to seeing others follow suit soon.